 Seeds are hard, black, smooth and glossy.

-H. hemerocallidea is not listed as a threatened plant in the Red Data plant list.
+Hypoxis hemerocallidea is not listed as a threatened plant in the Red List.
 However the natural grasslands in the urban metropolitan areas are under extreme pressure because of urban sprawl.
 Many plants, including related species, are also dug up due to their popularity as a medicinal remedy.
 Since the plants do not re-seed easily, the demand for the tubers may cause the plants in the wild to decline.

 Distribution and habitat